Which countries are the best at caring for the elderly?

 Families increasingly look for care that fits around their routines, rather than rigid agency schedules.

-We believe many of the strengths seen in top-performing countries can be achieved within the UK system.
+Many of the strengths seen in top-performing countries can be achieved within the UK system.
 Continuity, personalisation and care at home are all possible here.

 Hometouch offers a modern alternative to traditional care agencies.
 We combine the control and consistency of private care with the reassurance of professional oversight.
+Families choose live-in carers who match their needs and values, care is arranged directly with the same trusted professional, and we manage contracts, compliance and ongoing support.

 Mandy Wilson